Hamiltonian Forging of a Thermofield Double: Quadratic Hamiltonian

-\end{itemize} This proves that, indeed, the Thermofield Double is the exact ground state of a continuous family of Hamiltonians \eqref{cont_fam}, of which we show three particular cases, \eqref{lminusr} \eqref{lplusr} and \eqref{lonly}, which are very simply related to the original Hamiltonian. \footnote{Notice that there are some minus signs that appear in the TFD in \eqref{zerobeta2}.
+Notice that there are some minus signs that appear in the TFD in \eqref{zerobeta2}.
 Their origin can be traced back to the fermionic statistics.
 They can be reabsorbed in a redefinition of the $R$ basis.
-A practical way to obtain all the signs posive is skipping the $Z$-strings when applying the Jordan Wigner transform to the $H_{LR}$ Hamiltonian}
+A practical way to obtain all the signs posive is skipping the $Z$-strings when applying the Jordan Wigner transform to the $H_{LR}$ Hamiltonian.